paulvtan/no-laugh-challenge-pre-msa/README.md

      - npm is a package manager for the JavaScript programming language.
 It is the default package manager for the JavaScript runtime environment Node.js.
 Npm comes with Node.js installation, and it allows us to easily create react application from boilerplate code or install other required libraries later on. *(Comes with Node.js)*

+Now that you have your environment setup and ready to go.
+Read a bit about the submission criteria below to familiarize yourself with what to expect for MSA Phase 1.

 ## Submission Criteria